maurisaavedra-storyfeed/storyfeed-saavedra/README.md

-# Storyfeed V3.3
+# Storyfeed V3.3.1
 New version of Storyfeed - Saavedra with Packages Folder

 Fixes and Improvements
-- New Geolocation and Georedirection really working
+- New Geolocation and Georedirection working but turned off
 - New main header with geobytes redirection
 - Facebook Plugin